Rhodes to Leros to Kos 10-Day Itinerary

 The largest and historically the most important of the Dodecanese islands, Rhodes has so much to see and do that you may want to stay an extra day.
 There’s history and culture, nightlife, shopping, dining, water activities, beaches, and more.

-Before setting out on your Rhodes to Leros to Kos 10-Day Itinerary, explore this vibrant city.
+Explore this vibrant city before setting out on your Rhodes to Leros to Kos 10-Day Itinerary.

 Highlights not to miss include: